hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 ### mutli-tenancy
 Multi-tenancy is a core capability of the PRISM platform, allowing it to serve numerous users/identities while logically isolating their Wallet assets.
 This segregation maintains data privacy and security, enhancing scalability and resource sharing within the SSI ecosystem.

+## O
+### OIDC
+OIDC (OpenID Connect), is an authentication protocol built on top of OAuth 2.0.
+It enables secure user authentication and allows applications to obtain information about users, facilitating single sign-on (SSO) and identity verification in web and mobile applications.

 ## P